Abiodun001-world/portfolio-project/public/assets/updated-resume.md

 - Collaborated with front-end developers to integrate user-facing components
 - Wrote clean, maintainable, and scalable code for back-end systems
 - Troubleshot and debugged applications to ensure optimal performance
-- Developed features such as user sign-up, article submission workflows, team dashboards, and peer review system
+- Developed features such as article submission workflows, comment workflows, and profile pictures

 ## Education